LayoverSG

 3

-Michelin Hawker Lunch — Maxwell Food Centre - Food in Singapore
+Visit Michelin Hawker Lunch — Maxwell Food Centre at Chinatown during your Singapore airport stopover

 Michelin Hawker Lunch — Maxwell Food Centre